mainmatter/mainmatter.com/src/posts/2023-11-27-sveltekit-storybook.md

-Granted that using SvelteKit-specific stores inside components is generally considered a bad practice (you could just pass the store value as a prop), sometimes is just tedious to have to pass a prop every time.
+Granted that using SvelteKit-specific stores inside components is generally considered a bad practice (you could just pass the store value as a prop), sometimes it is just tedious having to pass a prop every time.
 For example, if you are dealing with i18n, you can return the detected locale from the root layout so that every page has access to it.
 Can you imagine having to pass the locale prop to every component when you could just use `$page.data.locale`?